 A special thanks to Pat Burns for coordinating the entire B9 Club attendance at the show.
 This guy wore a permanent smile and was non-stop from the time he arrived until the last item was packed to go.
 What an awesome J2 flight deck he built.
 It'll be really neat when it's done.
 Pat was building much of it on the spot.
-Where he's going to put it when it done is what I want to know.
+Where is he going to put it when it done is what I want to know?
 He kept us supplied with food and refreshments most of the weekend.
-He had one corner of the room set up with all the treats.
+He had one corner of the room set up with all the treats..

 Here I captured Mark Goddard (Major Don West) goofing in front of the set.
 He re-enacted the classic "campy" way they would tilt the camera and run side to side whenever the ship was hit by asteroids.

 Look for Phil H's DVD of the event.
 He always had his camera going and captured some great candid moments with Bob and Mark.
 We were all able to witness some behind the scenes TV production.
 Saturday morning two different channels had live updates from the B9 Robot room.
 They even did the weather from in front of the Jupiter 2 consoles.

 Sunday morning, they taped some TV spots for the sponsoring TV channel (TV 19 -Fueled by Fafe!)
 Bob was at his best, goofing around.
 My B9 Robot made a appearance on one of the channels with the News Girl.
 Don't know if anyone taped or "Tivo'd" any of it.
 If they did please let me know.
 Pat's "B9 Building Seminar" was also a great event, chock full of self-deprecating humor.
 The only way to stay sane while building your own B9 robot.
 I met Phil H., Dave H., Sam C., Bill H. Doug H. Ray D. (and daughter Taylor).